Christianization of Kievan Rus': Tenth century

 Whatever the scope of Photius's efforts to Christianize the Rus', their effect was not lasting.
 Although they fail to mention the mission of Photius, the authors of the Primary Chronicle were aware that a sizable portion of the Kievan population was Christian by 944.
 In the Russo-Byzantine Treaty, preserved in the text of the chronicle, the Christian part of the Rus' swear according to their faith, while the ruling prince and other non-Christians invoke Perun and Veles after the pagan custom.
 The Kievan collegiate church of St. Elijah (whose cult in the Slavic countries was closely modeled on that of Perun) is mentioned in the text of the chronicle, leaving modern scholars to ponder how many churches existed in Kiev at the time.

 Either in 945 or 957, the ruling regent, Olga of Kiev, visited Constantinople with a certain priest, Gregory.
 Her reception at the imperial court is described in De Ceremoniis.
-According to legends, Byzantine Emperor Constantine VII fell in love with Olga; however, she found a way to refuse him by tricking him to become her godfather.
+According to legends, Byzantine Emperor Constantine VII fell in love with Olga; however, she found a way to refuse him by tricking him into becoming her godfather.
 When she was baptized, she said it was inappropriate for a godfather to marry his goddaughter.

 Although it is usually presumed that Olga was baptized in Constantinople rather than Kiev, there is no explicit mention of the sacrament, so neither version is excluded.
 Olga is also known to have requested a bishop and priests from Rome.
 Her son, Sviatoslav (r.
 963–972), continued to worship Perun and other gods of the Slavic pantheon.
 He remained a stubborn pagan all of his life; according to the Primary Chronicle, he believed that his warriors would lose respect for him and mock him if he became a Christian.

 Sviatoslav's successor, Yaropolk I (r.
 972–980), seems to have had a more conciliatory attitude towards Christianity.
 Late medieval sources even claim that Yaropolk exchanged ambassadors with the Pope.
 The Chronicon of Adémar de Chabannes and the life of St. Romuald (by Pietro Damiani) actually document the mission of St. Bruno of Querfurt to the land of Rus', where he succeeded in converting to Christianity a local king (one of three brothers who ruled the land).
 Alexander Nazarenko suggests that Yaropolk went through some preliminary rites of baptism, but was murdered at the behest of his pagan half-brother Vladimir (whose own rights to the throne were questionable) before his conversion was formalized.
-Following this theory, any information on Yaropolk's baptism according to the Latin rite would be suppressed by the later Orthodox chroniclers, zealous to keep Vladimir's image of the Rus Apostle untarnished for succeeding generations.
+Following this theory, any information on Yaropolk's baptism according to the Latin form would have been suppressed by the later Eastern Orthodox chroniclers, zealous to keep Vladimir's image of the Rus Apostle untarnished for succeeding generations.